alex-seville/blanket/CONTRIBUTING.md

-Development takes place on the `development` branch.
+Development takes place on the `master` branch.
 Please run `grunt` to rebuild the dist and run tests.